oggishi/TaskManagement/README.md

 # TaskManagement

-Professional Task Management system — a C# application designed to run against SQL Server for task, project, and user management.
+Task Management system — a C# application designed to run against SQL Server for task, project, and user management.
 This single README combines a concise professional overview with a Functions & Tasks backlog so developers and maintainers can quickly get started, update the DAL (DatabaseAccess), and drive development.

 [![Language](https://img.shields.io/badge/Language-C%23-blue)]()
 [![DB](https://img.shields.io/badge/Database-SQL%20Server-brightgreen)]()